JonmarCorpuz/SecondBrain/Cloud Computing - Service Models.md

 ## SaaS

-SaaS enables consumers to access software applications that are offered by a CSP via the cloud without having to host the software on their machines
+Software as a Service enables consumers to access software applications that are offered by a CSP via the cloud without having to host the software on their machines

 * Consumers don't manage or control the underlying cloud infrastructure
 * The CSP has complete responsibility for the management and support of their applications